 Protein is the major element that will help you make filling breakfast smoothies and stay full all morning.
-Protein powders are always an option, but many doctors recommend that you get the majority of your nutrition from whole foods, rather than powders and supplements.
+While protein powders are always an option, many doctors recommend that you get the majority of your nutrition from whole foods, rather than powders and supplements.

 Since there will also be a significant amount of sugar from the fruit in your smoothie, you may want to consider a low-sugar option for your protein.

 Here are some of our favorite protein additions.